WISCONSIN DPI LICENSE BASED ON THE WISCONSIN MASTER EDUCATOR ASSESSMENT PROCESS (WMEAP)

 READ THIS WMEAP TIP SHEET BEFORE YOU BEGIN TO APPLY FOR THE WMEAP

 The purpose of the Wisconsin Department of Public Instruction (DPI) Wisconsin Master Educator Assessment Process (WMEAP) Tip Sheet is to provide direction for those individuals applying to qualify for the WMEAP.
-Starting in 2014 and moving forward, applicants will be completing the WMEAP application through our Educator Licensing Online (ELO) application system.
+Applicants complete the WMEAP application through our Educator Licensing Online (ELO) application system.
 Applicants who follow the step-by-step directions carefully will increase the likelihood that their applications are complete and accurate.

 Obtaining a Master Educator license through WMEAP requires two applications:

 - In Application 1, applicants complete the initial application for the WMEAP for approval to complete the portfolio.